 Details of the Policy on Health Coverage for HSPH Postdocs is available online.

-Health insurance plans that are non-employee postdocs may want to purchase include:
+Health insurance plans that externally-funded postdocs may want to purchase include:

 - postdoc affiliate coverage through the Student Health Program available through Harvard University Health Services (HUHS) (http://hushp.harvard.edu/hushp-post-doc-affiliates)